AgonConsole8/agon-vdp/video/pingo/vdu_pingo.md

 <b>VDU 23, 0, &A0, sid; &48, 16, oid; distz;</b> :  Set Object Z Translation Distance<br>
 <b>VDU 23, 0, &A0, sid; &48, 17, oid; distx; disty; distz</b> :  Set Object XYZ Translation Distances<br>
 <b>VDU 23, 0, &A0, sid; &48, 18, bmid;</b> :  Render To Bitmap<br>

+## Initialize/Deinitialize Control Structure
+<b>VDU 23, 0, &A0, sid; &48, 0, init</b> :  Initialize/Deinitialize Control Structure<br>

+If <i>init</i> is nonzero, this command initializes a control structure used to do 3D rendering.
+The structure is housed inside the designated buffer.
+The buffer is created, if it does not already exist.

+If <i>init</i> is zero, this command deinitializes an existing control structure, assuming that it exists in the designated buffer.
+The buffer is subsequently deleted, as part of processing for this command.

 ## Define Mesh Vertices
 <b>VDU 23, 0, &A0, sid; &48, 1, mid; n; x0; y0; z0; ...</b> :  Define Mesh Vertices